tarantool/doc/doc/reference/reference_lua/box_space.rst

         index to search and what condition to use (for example "greater than" instead of "equal to") and how many tuples to return, it will be necessary to become familiar with :ref:`index_object:select <box_index-select>`.

+        Remember that you can get a field from a tuple both by field number and by field name which is more convenient.
+See example: :ref:`using field names instead of field numbers <box_space-get_field_names>`.

         For more usage scenarios and typical errors see :ref:`Example: using data operations <box_space-operations-detailed-examples>`